hkalexling/AWImageViewController/README.md

 Basically everything you will expect for an image viewer:

+- Single tap to dismiss
 - Double taps to zoom in/out
-- Single tap to dismiss
+- Pinch to zoom in/out
 - Pan when zoomed in
 - Long press to bring up action sheet (customisable)
 - Different background effects to choose from (three blur effects and one simple black background)